SubhadityaMukherjee/AI-knowledge-base/docs/Interpretive Labor.md

 - At some size, the effort to understand everyone else becomes too much.
 - As a defense mechanism, people specialize, focusing on a narrower area of interest.
 - The maintainable size of the field is controlled by how its members trade off the energy between communicating and understanding.
-- [Research debt](Research%20Debt.md) is the accumulation of missing interpretive labor.
+- [[Research Debt|Research debt]] is the accumulation of missing interpretive labor.
 - It’s extremely natural for young ideas to go through a stage of debt, like early prototypes in engineering.
 - The problem is that we often stop at that point.
 - Young ideas aren’t ending points for us to put in a paper and abandon.